hmcts/rpx-xui-approve-org/README.md

 - WARNING: Do not place a local.yaml file into the /config directory otherwise it will OVERRIDE all other files.
 We've made sure that it never gets placed into the repository as it's in the .gitignore file.

-- We DO use development.yaml for development locally.
+- We CAN use development.yaml for development locally.

 ## Development Environmental Variables Setup